Hollande shows new mettle as war leader, reformer

 Hollande will meet relatives of the French hostages, now pawns in a much bigger conflict, in the coming days.

-His biggest domestic policy success to date, securing a labor reform deal between unions and employers, came just as the first French warplanes were pounding rebel bases in Mali.
+His biggest domestic policy success to date, securing a labour reform deal between unions and employers, came just as the first French warplanes were pounding rebel bases in Mali.

 With unemployment at 10.3 percent and rising, it remains to be seen whether the trade-off between more flexible long-term work contracts and somewhat greater security for short-term workers can have an impact on a jobs crisis that is Hollande’s most-pressing challenge.